Justice bill breaks law, says UN group

 A select committee hearing of the bill will be reported back to parliament next week.

-Next story in Political: Internet Party seeks political status
+Next story in Politics: Internet Party seeks political status

 Copyright © 2014, Radio New Zealand